Go Back

 Instructions

-• In a large heavy-bottomed pan, heat the oil over medium heat.
+• In a large heavy bottomed pan, heat the vegetable oil over medium heat until it reaches about 350°F.

-• In one shallow bowl, whisk together the egg and milk.
-In another bowl, mix the panko, Dalkin&Co Tuscan Blend, and chopped parsley.
+• In a shallow bowl, whisk together the egg and milk.
+In a second bowl, combine the panko, Tuscan Blend, and chopped parsley.

-• Dip each ravioli into the egg-milk mixture, letting the excess drip off, then coat in the seasoned breadcrumb mixture.
-Press gently to help the crumbs stick.
-Transfer to a plate and repeat with the remaining ravioli.
+• Dip each ravioli into the egg mixture, letting excess drip off, then coat in the seasoned breadcrumbs, pressing gently so they adhere.
+Transfer to a plate and repeat with remaining ravioli.

-• Once the oil is hot (about 350°F), fry the ravioli in batches, turning occasionally, until golden brown—about 60 to 90 seconds per side.
+• Fry the ravioli in batches, turning occasionally, until golden brown, about 60 to 90 seconds per side.

-• Serve immediately with warmed marinara for dipping.
+• Serve immediately with warm marinara for dipping.

 Notes